jwbe/beanstalk-microsite/src/content/articles/about-junior-isa-app/about-junior-isa-app.md

 ![Cost comparison chart](./comparison-chart.png)

 (Note: the tracker funds we offer have their own charges of 0.1% - 0.12% which are deducted through the fund).

-PLEASE NOTE: AS WITH ANY INVESTMENT THE VALUE CAN GO DOWN AS WELL AS UP.
-PAST PERFORMANCE IS NO INDICATOR OF FUTURE PERFORMANCE.
-THE TAX TREATMENT OF ISAS DEPENDS ON YOUR INDIVIDUAL CIRCUMSTANCES AND MAY BE SUBJECT TO CHANGE IN THE FUTURE.